 How we report

-For thirteenth years, we have been reporting on our Group’s commitment to contribute to the society we live in – a contribution founded on our profession as insurers, but that goes beyond the limits of our business objectives.
-In addition to our Sustainability Report, for the last three years we have been producing an Integrated Report, to make clear to all our stakeholders how sustainability is integrated into our business and underpins its development and its results.
+We started reporting on our commitment to contribute to society fourteen years ago through our Sustainability Report, published annually and approved by the Group’s Board of Directors.
+For the last three years we have also published an Integrated Report, which makes clear to all our stakeholders how sustainability underpins our business development and its results.

 In 2014 we launched a process to identify the most important issues on which to concentrate our attention and efforts, in line with the GRI-G4 guidelines.
 This activity enabled us to define the materiality matrix, which pinpoints material aspects that can have a significant economic, social and environmental impact on the Group’s activities and which, influencing the expectations, decisions and actions of stakeholders, are perceived as relevant by the latter.

 We report in line with the core principles of balance, comparability, accuracy, clarity, timeliness and reliability, and identify our stakeholders according to the AA1000 standard.
 In our Annual Integrated Report we also reference selected GRI Standards from GRI Sustainability Reporting Standards, issued in 2016 by GRI (Global Reporting Initiative), as well as indicators from GRI G4 Financial Services Sector Disclosures.
 We also publish a GRI Content Index in accordance - core option, which gives an overview of our sustainability reporting both in the Annual Integrated Report and on our website.

 The information and data mainly refer to the year that ended on 31 December 2017.
 To guarantee the comparability of the most significant indicators over time and to enable readers to compare our results, the current values are compared against those of the previous period using graphics and tables.